faraggi/articles/truffle-eea-private-transactions.md

 So what's in it for you?
 Two things:
-- You'll receive some PegaSys Swag. 😎
+- You'll receive some 😎 PegaSys Swag!
-- I'll personally thank and credit you on stage at [Trufflecon at my Permissioning  Talk](https://twitter.com/trufflesuite/status/1150929297647034374)
+- We'll personally thank and credit you on stage at [Trufflecon at my Permissioning  Talk](https://twitter.com/trufflesuite/status/1150929297647034374)

 For more information or help on this contribution, contact [Felipe](mailto:felipe.faraggi@consensys.net) from [PegaSys](http://pegasys.tech),  or write us on [our gitter channel](https://gitter.im/PegaSysEng/pantheon).